 Between the ages of 4 and 6 months, as babies are preparing to eat solid food, they will become more interested in what you are doing while eating.

-When teething, babies will chew on everything, including their fingers, toys, and even their tongue as they try to soothe the discomfort in their gums.
+When teething, babies will chew on everything, including their fingers, toys, and even their tongues as they try to soothe the discomfort in their gums.

 Chewing on Nothing and Reflux